-- a) Statement No. 56, Codification of Accounting and Financial Reporting Guidance Contained in AICPA Statements on Auditing Standards which is currently effective and attempts to incorporate into GASB's literature certain accounting and financial reporting guidance that is currently included in the AICPA's Statements on Auditing Standards.
-Subjects include: related party transactions; subsequent events; and going concern considerations.
-The District was not significantly affected by the implementation of this statement. - b) Statement No. 57, OPEB Measurements by Agent Employers and Agent Multiple Employer Plans is effective the year ending June 30, 2012.
-The District was not significantly affected by the implementation of this statement. - c) Statement No. 58, Accounting and Financial Reporting for Chapter 9 Bankruptcies.
-This statement is currently effective and addresses financial reporting issues for governments who have declared bankruptcy.
-The District was not significantly affected by the implementation of this statement. - d) Statement No. 59, Financial Instruments Omnibus is currently effective and deals with certain financial instruments and external investment pools.
-The District was not significantly affected by the implementation of this statement. - e) Statement No. 60, Accounting and Financial Reporting for Service Concession Arrangements will be effective for fiscal years beginning after December 15, 2011 resulting in the District's fiscal year ending June 30, 2013.
+- a) Statement No. 57, OPEB Measurements by Agent Employers and Agent Multiple Employer Plans was effective the year ending June 30, 2013.
+The District was not significantly affected by the implementation of this statement. - b) Statement No. 60, Accounting and Financial Reporting for Service Concession Arrangements was effective for fiscal years ending June 30, 2013.
 This statement addresses arrangements where a transferor conveys to an operator the right, and related obligation, to provide public services through the use and operation of a capital asset in exchange for significant consideration.
 The District should: apply certain due diligence to addressing the potential for restatements relative to the pronouncements; review various agreements previously entered into by the District; and, determine the potential effects from adopting the requirements of this pronouncement.
-The provisions of this pronouncement generally are required to be applied retroactively for all periods presented.

-- f) Statement No. 61, The Financial Reporting Entity: Omnibus (An Amendment to GASB No.'s 14 and 34) will be effective for fiscal years beginning after June 15, 2012 resulting in the District's fiscal year ending June 30, 2013.
+The provisions of this pronouncement generally are required to be applied retroactively for all periods presented. - c) Statement No. 61, The Financial Reporting Entity: Omnibus (An Amendment to GASB No.'s 14 and 34) was effective for fiscal years ending June 30, 2013.
 This standard addresses the concept and definition of a component unit.
 This new statement raises the bar for an entity to be included in another primary government's financial statements.
 Additionally, the criteria determining whether a component unit should be blended or discretely presented has changed significantly, most notably that if it is expected that the primary government will repay substantially all of the component unit's debt, then the component unit should be blended.
 This statement also addresses the recognition of joint venture arrangements with other governmental units.
-The District should apply certain due diligence to addressing the potential effects from adopting the requirements of this pronouncement. - g) Statement No. 62, Codification of Accounting and Financial Reporting Guidance Contained in Pre-November 30, 1989 FASB and AICPA Pronouncements will be effective for fiscal years beginning after December 15, 2011 resulting in the District's fiscal year ending June 30, 2013.
+The District should apply certain due diligence to addressing the potential effects from adopting the requirements of this pronouncement.

+d) Statement No. 62, Codification of Accounting and Financial Reporting Guidance Contained in Pre-November 30, 1989 FASB and AICPA Pronouncements was effective for fiscal year ending June 30, 2013.
 The provisions of this pronouncement generally are required to be applied retroactively for all periods presented.